python/cpython/Doc/library/uuid.rst

    runs, it may launch a separate program, which could be quite slow.
-If all attempts to obtain the hardware address fail, we choose a random 48-bit number with the multicast bit (least significant bit of the first octet) set to 1 as recommended in RFC 4122.
+If all attempts to obtain the hardware address fail, we choose a random 48-bit number with the multicast bit (least significant bit of the first octet) set to 1 as recommended in :rfc:`4122`.
 "Hardware address" means the MAC address of a network interface.
 On a machine with multiple network interfaces, universally administered MAC addresses (i.e. where the second least significant bit of the first octet is *unset*) will be preferred over